-Then, in 2021, a wave of employee turnover shook the workplace yet again.
-In what's being called "The Great Resignation," over 20 million people quit their jobs in the second half of the year.
+In 2021, a wave of employee turnover shook the workplace yet again.
+In what's being called "The Great Resignation," over 20 million people quit their jobs in the second half of that year.

-Now, as we enter a new year, it's quickly becoming apparent that resuming "business is usual" is no longer an option.
+Now, with 2023 well underway, it's apparent that the days of "business is usual" are well behind us.
 In order to attract and retain top talent, organizations need to rethink their approach to employee experience.

 The Great Disconnect

 The spike in employee turnover during "The Great Resignation" took many by surprise.
 But even before the pandemic, warning signs were everywhere.
 Prior to COVID-19, many Americans were experiencing more job burnout and disengagement than ever.
 A 2018 Gallup study found that about two-thirds of full-time workers experience burnout on the job.
 And in 2017, Gallup found that 85% of employees are not engaged or actively disengaged at work.
 They described this as "a sign of global mismanagement."

 During the pandemic, that mismanagement reached a breaking point.
 For many employees, the exhaustion and burnout had become unbearable.

 In addition, the pandemic caused many people to rethink their careers, goals, and ideal work-life balance.
 According to a Joblist survey, the top reasons employees are quitting their jobs are unhappiness with how their employer treated them during the pandemic (19%), low pay or lack of benefits (17%), and a lack of work-life balance (13%).

 The Great Resignation had exposed a growing disconnect between organizations and their people.
 What many employers had deemed an "acceptable" employee experience was revealed to be psychologically harmful and toxic for their employees.